 - 350 g/ 12.3 oz potatoes

 - 3 medium carrots

 - 3 eggs

 - some parsley

-If your beetroot is not already cooked, wash and dry it well and place it in a baking dish.
-Preheat the oven at about 200 degrees Celsius/ 400 degrees Fahrenheit and bake the beetroot until soft, you should be able to easily prick it with a fork.
+- If your beetroot is not already cooked, wash and dry it well and place it on a baking dish.
+Preheat the oven at 200 degrees Celsius/ 400 degrees Fahrenheit and bake the beetroot until soft, you should be able to easily prick it with a fork.
 This will take at least one hour or more depending on the size of your beetroot, keep checking.

 - In the meantime, cook the potatoes until soft.
 Cook the carrots.
 Cook the eggs until hard as well.
 Leave everything to cool, the beetroot as well.

 - When all the cooked vegetables and the eggs are cold, chop them into nice cubes or slices.